FastFilter/xor_singleheader/README.md

 The packed format avoids storing zero bytes and relies on a bitset to locate them, so it should be expected to be somewhat slower.
 The packed format might be smaller or larger.
+It might be beneficial when using 16-bit binary fuse filters.
 When in doubt, prefer the regular (unpacked) format.

 The two formats use slightly different APIs.